Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Conclusion

 \section{Conclusion}

+The novelty of this work is two-fold: first, we have used a set of objective measures to quantify phase synchronisation in an \textit{in silico} model of the thalamocortical pathway in vision; second, we have validated a two-layer architecture of the visual cortex, interfaced with an existing LGN architecture, with experimental data demonstrating entrainment of neuronal dynamics that underpin SSVEP.

+Readers may note that the purpose of this work is not to make a thorough analysis of the \textit{in silico} model dynamics; rather, our goal is to simulate phase entrainment corresponding to SSVEP-like output.
+A detailed investigation of the parameter space using optimisation techniques will be applied to this model as a future work.
+Another brevity in this work is that m and n are always set to 1 for measuring phase synchrony.
+Thus, all our results are a study of $1:1$ phase locking in model responses.
+We will explore further combinations of $m:n$ in future work.

-The novelty of this work is twofold: first, we have used a set of objective measures, that are used to understand phase synchrony in experimental works, to quantify phase synchronisation in a biologically inspired neural network; second, we have validated a simple yet robust two-layer architecture of the visual cortex, informed by physiological data from the cat visual cortex, interfaced with an existing LGN architecture, with experimental data demonstrating entrainment of neuronal dynamics that underpin SSVEP.
-We have discussed above on how entrainment by extrinsic stimuli such as in DBS is used to treat neurological conditions, and yet the neuronal underpinnings are still a matter of research.
-We believe that our study demonstrates the usability of population neural networks to understand neuronal attributes that underpin brain entrainment.
-Based on our observations, we speculate that population neural networks validated with experimental data can make testable predictions for entrainment via brain stimulation as a therapeutic treatment in neurological conditions.
+In conclusion, we note that entrainment by extrinsic stimuli such as in DBS is used to treat neurological conditions like Parkinsonian tremor and epilepsy, although the neuronal underpinnings are still a matter of research.
+This work demonstrates the usability of population neural networks to understand neuronal attributes that underpin brain entrainment.
+Based on our observations, we speculate that population neural networks validated by experimental data can make testable predictions for entrainment via brain stimulation as a therapeutic treatment in neurological conditions.